 • RWSN Governance revised and updated.

-• Tommy Ka Kit Ngai (WaterAid) takes over Chair from Louisa.
+• Tommy Ka Kit Ngai (WaterAid) takes over the Chair from Louisa.

-• New partnership established with Inter-American Development Bank (IDB) to support networking and knowledge sharing within Latin America and South-South exchange with Africa and Asia.
+• New partnership was established with the Inter-American Development Bank (IDB) to support networking and knowledge sharing within Latin America and South-South exchange with Africa and Asia.

 • UN Groundwater Summit 2022 in Paris where RWSN and partners hosted a session on “Groundwater for Rural Water Supply”.